This is the perfect winter soup – thick and chunky it’s real comfort food.

 2/3 large cloves of garlic peeled, crushed and chopped

-4 cups of chicken stock and half cup of white wine (keep ½ cup of stock up your sleeve in case you need to thin the soup a little later in the cooking)
+4 cups of chicken stock and a good half cup of white wine (keep ½ cup of stock up your sleeve in case you need to thin the soup a little later in the cooking).
+Depending on how you like your soup, thick or a bit thinner, you may need more stock.

 400 g can of diced/chopped tomatoes